 - Practical recommendations which can be applied

-1. Less technical details and simple writing
+1. Less technical details and simple writing in your Analysis Report

 - Words should always exist, not just pictures and graphs

 - Avoid flowery prose and extra details; to the point (bullets as needed)